FOREX-Dollar slips after upbeat China data; euro, pound rise

 By Herbert Lash and Samuel Indyk

-China's gross domestic product (GDP) grew 4.5% year on year in the first three months of the year, data showed, beating analyst forecasts for a 4% expansion as the end of COVID-19 curbs lifted the world's second-largest economy.
+China's gross domestic product (GDP) grew 4.5% year on year in the first three months of the year, data showed, beating analyst forecasts for a 4% expansion after the end of COVID-19 restrictions lifted the world's second-largest economy.

 Separate data on March activity in China also showed retail sales growth quickened to 10.6%, beating expectations and hitting a near two-year high, while factory output growth also sped up but was just below expectations.

-Also driving dollar weakness is that there is likely U.S. disinflation at the moment, a reason the Federal Reserve is going to pause hiking interest rates, Wizman said.
+Also driving dollar weakness is the likelihood disinflation already is occurring in the United States, a reason the Federal Reserve is going to pause hiking interest rates, Wizman said.

 Britain's pound jumped despite an unexpected rise in the unemployment rate in the three months to February as pay growth stayed higher than forecast, which could prompt the Bank of England to hike its interest rate again in May.

-Futures traders are pricing in an 87.4% chance of the Fed raising rates by 25 basis points at its next meeting in May, with traders still expecting rate cuts towards the end of the year.
+Futures traders are pricing in an 83.4% chance of the Fed raising rates by 25 basis points at its next meeting in May, with traders still expecting rate cuts toward the end of the year.

-U.S. single-family homebuilding increased for a second straight month in March, while permits for future construction surged, offering a bit of hope for the depressed housing market ahead of the busy spring selling season.
+Jim Caron, co-chief investment officer of the Global Risk Balanced Team at Morgan Stanley Investment Management, said after a hike in May the Fed will keep rates in the 5%-5.25% range the entire year to ensure inflation remains under control.

+"What keeps the Fed up at night is the fear that inflation becomes unanchored" and doesn't remain lower near the U.S. central bank's 2% target, Caron said.
+"If it starts to percolate back up again, and it becomes unanchored, then that's a bigger problem."

 "The dollar can remain sensitive to the strength, or not, of the economic data as the Fed likely nears the end of their tightening cycle," said Kristina Clifton, an economist at Commonwealth Bank of Australia (CBA).

-The Australian dollar rose 0.34% versus the greenback at $0.672 after Reserve Bank of Australia (RBA) minutes showed the central bank considered an 11th-consecutive rate hike in April before deciding to pause.
+The Australian dollar rose 0.39% versus the greenback to $0.673 after Reserve Bank of Australia (RBA) minutes showed the central bank considered an 11th consecutive rate hike in April before deciding to pause.

 The RBA, however, said it was ready to tighten further if inflation and demand failed to cool.